antonioheasca4/1870-telegraph-protocol/README.md

 ## What Information is Extracted?

+The AI extraction system uses **flexible schema-free extraction** powered by the Banking Codebook.
+Gemini extracts ALL relevant banking information found in documents, not just predefined fields.

 ### Required Banking Information

-The AI extraction system looks for the following **required fields** in documents:
+These fields must be present for a valid banking document:

 #### 1. **Transaction Type** (transaction_type)
 - **Valid values:** "transfer", "payment", "wire", "swift", "sepa", "ach"